lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When a read transaction is sent to flash, the following steps are taken:
 *  The tweak is calculated using the transaction address and a secret address key through a galois multiplier.
 *  The data content is read out of flash.
-*  If the data content is scrambled, the tweak is XOR'd with the scrambled text and then decrypted through the prince block cipher using a secret data key.
+*  If the data content is scrambled, the tweak is XOR'd with the scrambled text and then decrypted through the PRINCE block cipher using a secret data key.
-*  The output of the prince cipher is XOR'd again with the tweak and the final results are presented.
+*  The output of the PRINCE cipher is XOR'd again with the tweak and the final results are presented.
-*  If the data content is not scrambled, the prince and XOR steps are skipped and data provided directly back to the requestor.
+*  If the data content is not scrambled, the PRINCE cipher and XOR steps are skipped and data provided directly back to the requestor.

 When a program transaction is sent to flash, the same steps are taken if the address in question has scrambling enabled.
-During a program, the text is scrambled through the prince block cipher.
+During a program, the text is scrambled through the PRINCE block cipher.

 Scramble enablement is done differently depending on the type of partitions.
 *  For data partitions, the scramble enablement is done on contiguous page boundaries.